joanpalin/AI-Workshop/Session 4/Cisco_AI_stack_reference.md

 In your organisation, employees are doing the equivalent of this — submitting work-related content to external AI services — without that controlled environment and without IT's knowledge.
 AI Access is the tool that makes that activity visible and manageable.

-The AI Canvas dashboard you navigated in the dCloud demo showed you what that visibility looks like in practice: a structured view of which AI tools are active on the network, categorised by risk tier, with data category breakdowns for each.
+ The AI Defense dashboard showed you what that visibility looks like in practice: a structured view of which AI tools are active on the network, categorised by risk tier, with data category breakdowns for each.

 ### ARK Industries Use Case

 ARK Industries has approximately 400 employees across three sites.
 The IT team suspects that several teams — particularly the project management and customer success functions — are regularly using personal AI tools to draft client communications and summarise internal reports.

-With Cisco AI Access deployed, the IT team opens the AI Canvas dashboard on a Monday morning and sees:
+With Cisco AI Access deployed, the IT team opens the AI Access dashboard on a Monday morning and sees:

 - 12 distinct AI services accessed across the ARK Industries network in the past 7 days
 - 4 of those services are categorised as Approved